Chinese Nutrition Concepts According to Traditional Chinese Medicine.

 • Salty: Influences the kidneys and bladder, helps eliminate accumulations and constipation, and nourishes blood and intestines.
 Examples include sea clams and kelp.

-4. Other Flavors: In addition to the five main flavors, there are other categories like “Bland” and “Aromatic.”
+In addition to the five main flavors, there are other categories like “Bland” and “Aromatic.”
 Bland foods can act as diuretics, while aromatic foods promote the flow of Qi and awaken the senses.

+The way foods are processed and cooked can alter their movement and energy properties.
+It is generally recommended to consume foods in their most natural form to maintain their medicinal properties.
 There are other movements as well, although these are not as common.
 They include “Sliding” foods, a category that includes milk, banana and honey.
 These act as a lubricant and are therefore very good for ridding the body of build-ups such as in constipation.
 Foods can also change their movements through processing, cooking and preparation.
 For example, coating something in oil and frying it is likely to have an effect on its movement and maybe even on its energy.
 This is why it is better to enjoy foods in their most natural form, particularly when you are treating these foods as medicines.

 YOU MIGHT ALSO LIKE